Crosstons/doptions/README.md

 - **Cross-Chain Support**: Deployable on multiple EVM and non-EVM chains.

 ### Oracle Integration
-- **Price Feeds**: Utilizes DIA Price Feed for accurate and reliable on-chain and off-chain price data on Linea Sepolia.
-We will migrate to ChainLink for Linea Mainnet.
+- **Price Feeds**: Utilizes ChainLink Price Feed for accurate and reliable on-chain and off-chain price data on Linea Sepolia.

 ## Team
 We are experienced web3 developers with a history of building DeFi primitives across various chains.
 Our team, PsyCode Labs, is dedicated to creating next-gen, multi-chain products.
 Our lead developer holds a certificate in Decentralized Finance from Coursera.